PADDIT: Probabilistic Augmentation of Data using Diffeomorphic Image Transformation: Introduction

 Data augmentation is commonly achieved by applying transformations that generate warped versions of the available training data.
+Accessing a larger group of transformations for augmentation is specially important in the field of medical image analysis because features related to the human anatomy need to maintain their identity under non-linear transformations.
+For instance, cortical surfaces of brain, structures with arbitrary shapes such as tumors, or structures subject to atrophy such as hippocampus in the brain have large variations in their expected morphology.
 The choice of the transformation in literature so far has been fairly arbitrary -- often restricted to rotations, translations, reflections, and very small nonlinear deformations~\cite{roth2015,NIPS2015_5854,hauberg2016}.
 Some degree of learning the right kind of transformations needed to improve the network performance was introduced in~\cite{NIPS2015_5854}.
-Hauberg et al.~\cite{hauberg2016} proposed a diffeomorphic registration approach where the distribution of transformations are learnt by explicitly constructing it by performing pair-wise registration of $N$ more similar images.
-Once the distribution is constructed, new transformations are sampled and applied to the training data to obtain data for augmentation.
-However, variations captured by the probability density function (pdf) of transformations is strongly dependent on the choice of $N$.
-One may circumvent this dependency by registering all the possible pairwise images in the dataset, however, it is computationally expensive and images that cannot be plausibly registered may induce transformations that are not meaningful.
+Hauberg et al.~\cite{hauberg2016} propose to learn a particular group of transformations.
+The authors suggest to use the space of transformations called diffeomorphisms, which are well-behaved in the sense of being differentiable and invertible, for transforming training data.
+In order to learn the kind of diffeomorphisms needed to account for all shape variations in the training data, the authors propose to measure relative shape changes by using non-linear image registration.
+From the resulting set of transformations, a distribution is constructed from which new transformations for augmentation are sampled using a Metropolis Markov chain Monte Carlo scheme (MMCMC).
+While the performance on MNIST \cite{lecun1998gradient} improved significantly, digits are simpler shapes compared to the more complex brain images considered in this study.
+Given the size of each brain image, it is computationally intensive to randomly register sufficient pairs of images.
+In addition, since the posterior distribution of transformations is not a trivial space, MMCMC tend to get stuck in local isolated modes of distribution.
+Therefore, images that cannot be plausibly registered may induce transformations that are not meaningful.

 In order to obtain a model that produces transformations that capture shape variations in training data automatically, we propose Probabilistic Augmentation of Data using Diffeomorphic Image Transformation (PADDIT).
 PADDIT involves an unsupervised approach to learn shape variations that naturally appear in the training dataset.
 This is done by first constructing an unbiased template image that represents the central tendency of shapes in the training dataset.
 We sample -- using a Hamiltonian Monte Carlo (HMC) scheme~\cite{duane1987} -- transformations that warp the training images to the generated mean template.
 The sampled transformations are used to perturb training data which is then used for augmentation.
 We use convolutional neural networks (CNNs) to segment T1/FLAIR brain magnetic resonance images (MRI) for white matter hyperintensities.
 We show that PADDIT outperforms CNN methods that use either no data augmentation or limited augmentation (using random B-spline transformations).